Mohamed-code-ship/Django-email-sender/README.md

 (iii) It also makes use of smtp to send mail to the user.

--It has helped Business Owners communiucate faster and cheaper with Customers.
+-It has helped Business Owners communicate faster and cheaper with Customers.